Frequently Asked Questions

 My application is done – how do I authorize my credit check?

-With your Rental Application in hand, we request your credit/criminal background check from a third-party background check provider.
+After you’ve applied via TenantCloud, we request your credit/criminal background check from a third-party background check provider.
 From that request you will receive an email from the background check firm requesting your authorization to allow us to run your credit/criminal background check.
 We cannot proceed with this credit/criminal background check until you follow the instructions on that email and authorize us to proceed with the credit/criminal background check.
-The email/instructions will state that the credit/criminal background check request is from the firm “Echelon Resources, Inc.”, which is simply our property management company (while “HALIFAX LOFTS, LLC” is the Landlord).
 If you cannot locate that email, please check your spam folder, as others have reported it often ends up there.
 If the email is not in your spam folder please let us know and we will resend it.
 Follow those instructions and we should be good to go!

 I am preparing to move into Halifax Lofts.